(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 Here is a book created by Bato Dugarzhapov that summarizes some of his key thoughts on painting.
 Click the square button bottom right.

 Bato Dugarzhapov is one of the master painters of our time.
-I have been fortunate enough to spend time with him this year painting, and learning about his thoughts on what it takes to produce truly creative and masterful work.
+I have been fortunate enough to spend time with him, painting and learning about his thoughts on what it takes to produce truly creative and masterful work.

-It turns we are very much aligned in our thinking, and in particular on the Visual Music & Poetry™ concept – an philosophy of painting gradually emerged when researching information on painting for the Virtual Art Academy online painting classes.
+It turns we are very much aligned in our thinking, and in particular on the Visual Music & Poetry™ concept – a philosophy of painting that gradually emerged when researching information on painting for the Virtual Art Academy online painting classes.

 One of the core ideas behind the Visual Music & Poetry idea is that creating a master painting is not at all about making a faithful reproduction of what you see.
 Rather it is all about creating a beautiful visual experience, that is based on some fundamental truths of nature.
 It is the latter that makes the painting more powerful, since it relates to us on a human level.